• Home

 Thin Chewy Oatmeal Cookies Oats Type

 This is a halved version of the recipe, so if you want more than 24 cookies you'll need to double it.
 The original recipe calls for old fashioned oats, but quick cooking oats work well too.
-In fact, I just made a batch and think the quick cooking version might be better.
+Lately I've been using a mixture of both types of oats, but that's not necessary.
+Just use what you have.

 Other Recipes to Consider